jacksonchen1998/jacksonchen1998.github.io/_portfolio/portfolio-3.md

 I will use Mandarin to write some notes and implement the model from scratch.

-Without some powerful library like `pytorch` or `tensorflow`, it can be pretty hard to use machine learning.
+Without some powerful libraries like `pytorch` or `tensorflow`, it can be pretty hard to use machine learning.

-For the first section, I will try to implement model down below
+For the first section, I will try to implement the model down below
 1. Linear Regression
 2. Convolutional Neural Network
 3. K-Nearest Neighbors